This ‘Sailor Moon’ Fan Doesn’t Care He Loses Followers by Posting His Drag Cosplay

 Additionally, cosplayer Talynn Kel notes that many popular comic books were developed in a pre-Civil Rights era when comic books had to show respect for all government institutions, like police, and artists were forbidden from depicting any crime, such as a black person drinking from a “Whites Only” drinking fountain.

 Quite simply, racism is built into cosplay because cosplay is rooted in racist intellectual properties.
 Everything from the lack of Black women characters to the criticisms and outright rejection Black people experience while trying to participate in fandom illuminates this issue.
 We watch shows about futures that have no Black people, and fantasize about alternative histories that somehow have no Black people.
 Worlds with dwarves, trolls, orcs, wizards, dragons, unicorns, and all types of mythical creatures and possibilities somehow still manage to have no Black people.

 In short, while the racial politics of cosplay remains a thorny issue — as we mentioned, Leo Bane has cosplayed as a Japanese fighter Ryu from the Street Fighter II video game — crossplay should seemingly be less so.

-In fact, Bane’s 20,900 remaining Instagram followers shows that most appreciate his work, whether he crossplays as Sailor Neptune or not.
+In fact, Bane’s remaining thousands of Instagram followers show that they appreciate his work, whether he cross-plays as Sailor Neptune or not.